Return to TauZero.comReturn to Rob TowRob Tow Resume

 2014–2015 Skully Helmets, San Francisco, CA – Director of Software, Adjunct Scientist

-• Employee No. 6; started as consultant, then Director of Software, then Adjunct Scientist for a start-up developing an augmented reality motorcycle helmet.
+• Employee No. 6; started as consultant, then Director of Software, then Adjunct Scientist for a startup developing an augmented reality motorcycle helmet.

-• Evaluation, selection, development and testing of key software components and telematics for embedded Android, and also for Android and iOS smartphones..
+• Evaluation, selection, development and testing of key software components and telematics for embedded Android, and also for Android and iOS smartphones.

 • Patent and intellectual property development, working with patent counsels.
-Filed 4 patent applications.

 • Interfacing with external design, hardware, and user interface software contractors for the planning, development, and prototyping of the helmet and associated software.